isomerpages/moe-kranjipri/_resources/Student MIMS.md

 <h4><strong>Help Assistance</strong></h4>
 <p>If you are unable to perform Self-Service Password Reset (SSPR) as you
-have forgotten the answers to your MIMS security challenge questions or other reasons, please contact/inform your child's Form Teacher or go to
-<a href="https://form.gov.sg/5cdcfea6cac839001734c5a9" rel="noopener nofollow" target="_blank">Student Password Reset Form</a>. to request password reset.</p>
+have forgotten the answers to your MIMS security challenge questions or other reasons, please contact your child's Form Teacher or go to <a href="https://form.gov.sg/5cdcfea6cac839001734c5a9" rel="noopener nofollow" target="_blank">Student Password Reset Form</a>. to request password reset.</p>
 <p><strong>Important Information:</strong>
 </p>
 <p>Please do take note, once ICT Dept performed a password reset, a default